Guardian Float Glass Plant, Krasny Sulin, Rostov, Russian Federation

 Delivered raw materials are unloaded at the batch house, where they are weighed into batches and mixed with cullet or broken glass.
 Cullet is a small percentage of the glass produced at the end of the manufacturing process.
 It is of poor quality and cannot be sold.
 This cullet is 100% recycled by using it in the manufacturing process.

-The mixed raw materials are melted in a natural gas fired furnace.
+The mixed raw materials are melted in a natural gas-fired furnace.
 Molten glass from the furnace is collected into a tin bath where a continuous ribbon is formed.
 The shape of the ribbon can be altered through the bath, whose temperature is controlled using electric heating.

 From the bath, the ribbon of glass is passed onto an annealing Lehr where it is cooled.
 Based on the product requirements, electric heating is used during the annealing process to maintain a specific level of residual stress.
-This is required to enable cutting of the ribbon.
+This is required to enable the cutting of the ribbon.

 A computer-controlled automatic cutting system is used to cut the ribbon based on customer requirements.
 The cut glass is packed onto racks, boxes or dollies for transportation to customers.
 Any waste or broken glass at the end of the manufacturing line is returned to the batch house for use in the production process.